CIRED/cired.digital/docs/CODE_STYLE.md

 - For complex changes, add details after a blank line

 #### Branch Naming
+- Always work on a branch.
-- Use descriptive branch names with hyphens (e.g., `feature-chatbot-api`, `fix-memory-leak`)
+- Use descriptive branch names with hyphens (e.g., `feature/chatbot-api`, `chore/fix-memory-leak`)
 - Include issue numbers when applicable (e.g., `issue-42-login-timeout`)

 #### Pull Requests
+- PR are mandatory.
+Never push to `main` - it is protected anyway.
 - Include a clear description of changes
 - Reference related issues using keywords (e.g., "Fixes #123")
-- Ensure all CI checks pass before merging
+- Ensure all CI checks pass before merging.
+GitHub will run `ruff check .` automatically.
 - Request review from appropriate team members

 ---